RakibAthid/urbandt/README.md

 If this code or pipeline supports your work, please cite:

-> Athid, R. (2026). *Towards a privacy-aware neighbourhood digital twin:
+> Athid, R. (2026). *Digital Twin for Improvement of the Sustainabilitu of Neighbourhoods through Scenario Planning:
-> integrating energy and ecology indicators for Twekkelerveld, Enschede.*
+> A case study in the city of Enschede,the Netherlands.*
 > MSc Thesis, Faculty of Geo-Information Science and Earth Observation (ITC),
 > University of Twente.